sunfounder/kepler-kit/docs/source/faq.rst

     NO, you need to do some different operations.

     * If you used it on Arduino first, and now you want to use it on Thonny IDE, you need to :ref:`install_micropython_on_pico` on it.
-    * If you used it on Thonny first， and now you want to use it on Arduino IDE, you need to :ref:`setup_pico_arduino`.
+    * If you used it on Thonny first,  and now you want to use it on Arduino IDE, you need to :ref:`setup_pico_arduino`.

 #.
 If your computer is win7 and Pico W cannot be detected.